AntCPLab/OpenCoral/README.md

    libOTe also requires boost of version at least 1.75, which is not available by default on relatively recent systems such as Ubuntu 22.04.
 You can install it locally by running `make boost`.
- - MPIR library, compiled with C++ support (use flag `--enable-cxx` when running configure).
-You can use `make -j8 mpir` to install it locally.
+ - GMP library, compiled with C++ support (use flag `--enable-cxx` when running configure).
+Tested against 6.2.1 as supplied by Ubuntu.
  - libsodium library, tested against 1.0.18
  - OpenSSL, tested against 3.0.2
  - Boost.Asio with SSL support (`libboost-dev` on Ubuntu), tested against 1.81